 Why study with us?

 - As a student of this course you will benefit from our innovative interdisciplinary approach to sustainable design that incorporates ideas from ecology, psychology and business with a balance of theory and practice.

 - Brighton is one of Europe's most progressive and creative cities, providing the ideal backdrop and inspiration for the subject.

 - Our guest lecturer programme features inspiring staff from industry including Richard Gilbert (director of The Agency for Design), Oliver Heath (founder of OH Designs) and Doug McMaster, founder and director of zero waste restaurant Silo.

-- You will meet a diverse and inspiring group of fellow students – people join us with backgrounds in graphic design, illustration, architecture, fashion, education, politics and product design (introduce yourself on our Sustainable Design Facebook group)
+- You will meet a diverse and inspiring group of fellow students – people join us with backgrounds in graphic design, illustration, architecture, fashion, education, politics, product design and more.
+Introduce yourself on our Sustainable Design Facebook group.

 Making sure that what you learn with us is relevant, up to date and what employers are looking for is our priority, so courses are reviewed and enhanced on an ongoing basis.
 When you have applied to us, you’ll be told about any new developments through Student View.